matlif/deeplearninveststrat/README.md

 We used the signal stock's relative fundamental and pricing data as input features to predict the indicator 'EBITV/EV'.The results showed we overfitted a little bit, therefore, the next step is to optimized the parameters and utilize more data

 # Back Test
-Thanks to Jerry, we got our backtest run smoothly and we could track the portfolio value and record position history, pretty cool and well done!!!
+Thank you Jerry!! we got our backtest run smoothly and we could track the portfolio value and record position history, pretty cool.
+Good jobs guys!